Treatment for uveitis depends on what's causing it and which area of the eye is affected.

 - nausea and vomiting

 Taking immunosuppressants will make you more vulnerable to infection, so you should try to avoid close contact with anyone who has a known infection.

-Report any symptoms of a potential infection, such as a high temperature, cough, or inflammation in other parts of your body, to your GP.
-You should also have the annual flu jab.
+Report any symptoms of a potential infection, such as a high temperature, cough, or inflammation in other parts of your body, to a GP.
+You should also have the annual flu vaccine.

-Immunosuppressants can also affect the functioning of some organs and systems, such as the lungs, liver, kidneys and bone marrow.
-Blood tests are needed at regular intervals to check these systems remain healthy.
+Immunosuppressants can also affect the functioning of some of your organs and systems in your body, such as your lungs, liver, kidneys and bone marrow.
+Regular blood tests are needed to check these systems remain healthy.

 A small number of people with uveitis can benefit from treatment with immunosuppressants known as biologics.

 Rarely, an operation called a vitrectomy may be needed to treat uveitis.
 It's usually only recommended if you have repeated or severe uveitis, or if the condition is caused by certain infections.

 During the operation, the fluid inside your eye will be temporarily replaced with either a bubble of air or gas (or a mixture of the 2), or a liquid substitute.
 Eventually, the vitreous humour will naturally replace itself.

 Like all operations, a vitrectomy carries a risk of complications.
 These include needing further surgery and an increased risk of developing cataracts.